DIPlib/diplib/changelogs/diplib_next.md

 - The low-level B-spline interpolation function had a bug that could sometimes cause the program to crash.
   See [issue #212](https://github.com/DIPlib/diplib/issues/212).

+- `dip::Rotation()` is bugged when selecting the `"periodic"` boundary condition.
+It now throws an exception if this boundary condition is used, rather than potentially crashing the program.

 ### Updated dependencies

 ### Build changes